GatoGraphQL/GatoGraphQL/layers/GraphQLAPIForWP/plugins/graphql-api-for-wp/docs-pro/modules/environment-fields/en.md

 - **Field to Input** to inject the environment value into another field via a dynamic variable
 - **@remove Directive** to avoid printing the environment variable's value on the output
-- **HTTP Request Fields** to directly connect to an external service already from within the GraphQL query
+- **Send HTTP Request Fields** to directly connect to an external service already from within the GraphQL query

 For instance, the following query connects to the GitHub REST API using a private access token: